Private issue visible to anonymous users after its author is deleted

 For what it's worth, I think that it is perfectly logical that anon users are not able to see any issues if the visibility of the anon role is set to 'own'.
 So I'd say the failing test should be changed (but I am even not sure how to run the test suite, so I can't submit this as a patch right now, sorry).

-#6 Updated by Jean-Philippe Lang almost 6 years ago
+#6 Updated by Jean-Philippe Lang about 6 years ago

 Etienne Massip wrote: